 I created a map of Oaxaca using the Google Maps editor.
-I zoomed and removed a lot of the distractors that originate so it was clearer for students to look at, then added markers of some main locations in the city center.
+I added markers of some main locations in the city center.
 For each marker, I added several pictures, as well as a brief, simple description of that place in Spanish.
 When they click on the location, the picture and description pop up and they can see the information.

 Then, I wrote descriptions of the locations using clues talking about was around it in the city (boom! prepositions!).
 Students did a lot of exploring of the center, clicking on the places, “walking” up and down the streets.
-If I do this activity again, I’ll start with a warm-up that has them do some specific “exploration” activities because so many of them were focused on checking out all of the places they forgot they were interpreting clues!
+In the future, I’ll start with a warm-up that has them do some specific “exploration” activities because so many of them were focused on checking out all of the places they forgot they were interpreting clues!

 Did you notice how the map has blue and yellow markers?
 You can set your markers to all sorts of colors, shapes, and symbols!
 In this activity, the blue markers are the places with images and descriptions.
 The yellow markers are used in a follow-up activity where the students had to write their own descriptions of location using the city and streets.
 If we have time I’m thinking we’ll exchange our descriptions to try and figure out what their classmates were describing!